omeizahanif/js-algo-practice/algorithms.md

 Each calculation consist of exactly one operation and two numbers The most outer function represents the left operand, the most inner function represents the right operand Division should be integer division.
 For example, this should return 2, not 2.666666...:

+## 3 create phone number
+Write a function that accepts an array of 10 integers (between 0 and 9), that returns a string of those numbers in the form of a phone number.

+Example:
+createPhoneNumber([1, 2, 3, 4, 5, 6, 7, 8, 9, 0]) // => returns "(123) 456-7890"